 You carefully orchestrated suspense in that performance by lying on the floor in a room from the start of the exhibition.
 What effect did you want to achieve?

 Estrangement.
 What is that?
 Why is she laying there?
 What is she going to do?
 And then surprise, every time doing something that people don’t expect.
-I never saw a classical singer before perform naked.
+I never saw a classical singer before performing naked.
 The hair also contributes a lot to achieve a weird image.
 I like weirdness.

 Do you use your body as a site of provocation more often?

 I don’t see it as provocation.
 Being naked is a natural way of being.
 I don’t feel my body as being naked at all.
 I experience it as a suit.
 I feel very comfortable in myself and am not limited by feeling ashamed.
 The naked body is just a beautiful image.
 I have performed naked before in an installation that involved water.
 It was very dark but there was a light aimed at the water.
-You saw the water dripping on my body, so my body was actually a canvas, and the drops created ripples in the water similar to what Olafur Eliasson did at the Boijmans Museum.
+You saw the water dripping on my body, so my body was a canvas, and the drops created ripples in the water like what Olafur Eliasson did at the Boijmans Museum.

 How do you want to develop your performances?

 By letting go of the conventional idea of being a classical singer.
-I want to still use my voice but do much more experimental things as a performer focusing on endurance art because I found out that I’m actually good at that.
+I want to still use my voice but do much more experimental things as a performer focusing on endurance art because I found out that I’m good at that.
 I have a strong stamina.
 I want to focus more on performance art because I find that limiting myself to doing only classical music is not interesting enough.
-Classical music in itself is extremely beautiful but I want to have this freedom to express other things, to be more creative.
+Classical music is extremely beautiful, but I want to have this freedom to express other things, to be more creative.

 Would you call yourself a feminist?